fsasia/briefings/README.md

 This is a project to unify pilot briefings (airport guides and event guides, etc) for flight simulator users on the VATSIM Network.

 ## Roadmap
-### 1) Initial
-Initially, we will compile & aggregate links to VATSIM pilot briefings & airport guides.
-Our focus is on site refinement, bug fixing, and data completeness.

-_Where a source cannot be verified, we will exercise discretion over its inclusion._

-ETA: **Ongoing**

-### 2) API Access
-We will open the VatBrief.com API for integration into your own projects.

-ETA: TBD
+- [x] Data set initialised
+- [x] Data set presented on a NextJS app in Cloudflare Pages
+- [ ] API read/write access to data set
+- [ ] Centralised docs site

-### 3) Centralised source
+### Centralised docs site?
-We'll have a central documentation repository.
-At this point, there will be different types of entries.
+The goal is to have a single, central Briefings site containing official pilot docs.
+Facilities may choose between:
-1. **Hosted repositories.** Contribute directly to a central repository maintained by VatBrief.com.
+1. **Hosted doc repository.** Write directly to a central docs repository
-2. **Remote repositories.** Maintain your own repository & have it mirrored on VatBrief.com.
+2. **Remote repositories.** Point VatBrief to read from your own repository
-3. **Offsite links.** Link to your own site, just like now.
+3. **Offsite links.** Link to external resources, just like the current state

-Options (1) and (2) will be presented as a Markdown document on VatBrief.com.

-ETA: TBD